Device Clients

 Analytics Reset

 When you turn a LAN client into its own standalone Device, this will create a new Analytics time series.
-Existing data will still be available in the same place as before, however all new activity will be logged under the newly created Device (if you enabled Analytics at device creation time).
+Existing data will still be available in the same place as before, however all new activity will be logged under the newly created Device, if you enabled Analytics at device creation time.
+You don't have to enable Analytics, if you want one of your LAN clients to stay hidden :)

 Manual